Constrained quantization for probability distributions: Abstract

 \section{Abstract}

-In this paper, for a Borel probability measure $P$ on a normed space $\mathbb R^k$, we extend the definitions of $n$th unconstrained quantization error, unconstrained quantization dimension, and unconstrained quantization coefficient, which traditionally in the literature are known as $n$th quantization error, quantization dimension, and quantization coefficient, to the definitions of $n$th constrained quantization error, constrained quantization dimension, and constrained quantization coefficient.
-The work in this paper extends the theory of quantization and opens a new area of research.
-In unconstrained quantization, the elements in an optimal set are the conditional expectations in their own Voronoi regions, and it is not true in constrained quantization.
-In unconstrained quantization, if the support of $P$ contains infinitely many elements, then an optimal set of $n$-means always contains exactly $n$ elements, and it is not true in constrained quantization.
-It is known that the unconstrained quantization dimension for an absolutely continuous probability measure equals the Euclidean dimension of the underlying space where the support of the probability measure is defined.
-In this paper, we show that this fact is not true as well for the constrained quantization dimension.
-It is known that the unconstrained quantization coefficient for an absolutely continuous probability measure exists as a unique finite positive number.
-From the work in this paper, it can be seen that the constrained quantization coefficient for an absolutely continuous probability measure can be any nonnegative number depending on the constraint that occurs in the definition of $n$th constrained quantization error.
+In this work, we extend the classical framework of quantization for Borel probability measures defined on normed spaces $\mathbb{R}^k$ by introducing and analyzing the notions of the $n$th constrained quantization error, constrained quantization dimension, and constrained quantization coefficient.
+These concepts generalize the well-established $n$th quantization error, quantization dimension, and quantization coefficient, traditionally considered in the unconstrained setting, and thereby broaden the scope of quantization theory.
+A key distinction between the unconstrained and constrained frameworks lies in the structural properties of optimal quantizers.
+In the unconstrained setting, if the support of $P$ contains at least $n$ elements, then the elements of an optimal set of $n$-points coincide with the conditional expectations over their respective Voronoi regions; this characterization does not, in general, persist under constraints.
+Moreover, it is known that if the support of $P$ contains at least $n$ elements, then any optimal set of $n$-points in the unconstrained case consists of exactly $n$ distinct elements.
+This property, however, may fail to hold in the constrained context.
+Further differences emerge in asymptotic behaviors.
+For absolutely continuous probability measures, the unconstrained quantization dimension is known to exist and equals the Euclidean dimension of the underlying space.
+In contrast, we show that this equivalence does not necessarily extend to the constrained setting.
+Additionally, while the unconstrained quantization coefficient exists and assumes a unique, finite, and positive value for absolutely continuous measures, we establish that the constrained quantization coefficient can exhibit significant variability and may attain any nonnegative value, depending critically on the specific nature of the constraint applied to the quantization process.